WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Here is the deal with `PartiQL` though, **the `batchExecuteStatement` API used within the context of `PartiQL` DOES support conditions on the operations - with limitations!**.

 The _with limitations_ part is very important.
-From my initial research, **the supported conditions have to contain an equality check on all key attributes**.
+According to my initial research, **the supported conditions have to contain an equality check on all key attributes**.
 Might be useful sometimes like removing / updating an item and making sure it exists in a process.
 Here is a very simple code in Go doing just that

 ```go
  out, err := client.BatchExecuteStatement(context.Background(), &dynamodb.BatchExecuteStatementInput{